How to Use VBA Methods in Excel to Wait Milliseconds between Code Execution (3 Ways)

 End Sub

-• After clicking the Run command, we can see that the data are being copied into the destination column.
+• After clicking the Run command, we see that the data are copied into the destination column.

-• And at the same time we can see that the data are being updated to the destination column header are updating with a time gap of like 2 seconds.
+• At the same time, we can see that the data are being updated to the destination column header with a time gap of about 2 seconds.

 VBA Code Breakdown